isabella232/location/README.md

 Finding the nearest city to the user (based on the user's IP address) uses the free [GeoLite2 City database](http://dev.maxmind.com/geoip/geoip2/geolite2/).
 This data is updated monthly.

+The data does not include street-address level IP mappings, the mapping is only to the nearest city, which is adequate to locate the nearest office.